What is Biblical 'Faith'? Beyond Easy Believism and Cheap Grace

 2020–2021 Course Schedule

-Henri’s primary interests include the Biblical languages (specializing in Biblical Greek), the reciprocal relationship between the Tanakh and the New Covenant Scriptures, the study of the New Covenant Scriptures from the 'Within Judaism Perspective', the Jewish-Greco-Roman milieu of the New Covenant Scriptures, hermeneutics, the full Good News, the kingship/kingdom of God, the letters of Paul, ancient rhetoric, conceptual metaphor, and the Jewish Pseudepigrapha.
-He is a member of the SBL and the SPOSTST, and has served as an Adjunct Instructor of Biblical Greek and/or NT at the seminaries of Ashland and Capital Universities.
+Henri’s primary interests include the Biblical languages (specializing in Biblical Greek); the reciprocal relationship between the Tanakh and the New Covenant Scriptures; the study of the New Covenant Scriptures from the 'Within Judaism Perspective'; the Way of the LORD as a Biblical worldview and way of life; the origin, meaning, and instantiation of ekklēsia; the Jewish-Graeco-Roman milieu of the New Covenant Scriptures; 2nd Temple Jewish Literature, especially the 'Pseudepigrapha'; the full Good News; the kingship/kingdom of God; the letters of Paul; ancient rhetoric; hermeneutics; paradigms; and conceptual metaphor.
+He is a member of the SBL and the SPOSTST, and has served as an Adjunct Instructor of Biblical Greek and/or NT at the seminaries of Ashland and Capital University.
 Henri currently serves as the Academic Dean and Executive Director of MSI, as well as the Education Coordinator of Beth Messiah Congregation.